FitFingers/web3-nft-lazy-minting-smart-contract/README.md

 #### Extra Contract Functions

 There are a number of extra contract functions available in this contract.
 To run them, there is a helper function in `util` and a few already commented out and labeled in the `mint.js` script.

+#### Notes

+- When deploying the same contract to a new Alchemy app, delete the `build` directory.
+- After making changes to the smart contract (during testing, for example), you **must** change the ABI passed to the `web3.Contract`.
+The ABI can be found in the `build` directory of the edited contract.